MyQuanDev/QNodeControllerPlugin/README.md

-# QNode Controller Plugin for the Q-SYS Ecosystem
+# QNode Controller Plugin for the Q-SYS® Ecosystem

 The official Q-SYS Designer® software plugin for QNode™ touchscreen panels by MyQuan™.